-The game started off as a basic sequel to Barbarian 2… following a simliar structure.
-This was a period when Steve Brown and Richard Leinfellner were involved in the development.
-Basically whilst the sequel was in development, Steve decided that the game would benefit being turned into a trilogy.
-So the once planned ending to number 2 was changed so Drax escaped through a mirror at the end.
+Barbarian 3 first started off as a basic sequel to Barbarian 2, following a similar structure.
+This was the period when both Steve Brown and Richard Leinfellner were involved in the development.
+Basically whilst the sequel was in development, Steve had already decided that the game would benefit being turned into a trilogy.
+So the once planned ending to number 2 was changed so that Drax escaped through a mirror at the end of the game to lead onto the 3rd title.

-The game was featuring similiar aspects to number 2, apart from the fact that the game would now scroll instead of being flick screen, and when an action sequence occurred, the game would switch to a larger fight view.
-Because the C64 wouldn’t have been able to handle the fight scenes, the C64 was stuck with normal sized characters.
+The main major change was that the 3rd game would now scroll instead of being flick screen based.
+When an action sequence occurred, then the game would switch to a larger and zoomed in fight view for the 16-bit editions.
+The C64 would keep the characters the same size throughout.

-The game as a whole was to feature much more black humour, and some stunning animation throughout.
-However, things seemed to be stalling at Palace a bit, and so Steve decided to move on.
+The game as a whole was to feature more dark humour, and some stunning animation throughout, following the footsteps of the previous titles.
+However, things seemed to be unstable at Palace, so Steve decided to move on from the Palace and the Barbarian 3 project.

-Thanks recently to Tobias Hultman, a Swedish magazine back in June 1992 mentioned Super Barbarian on the 16 bit systems, and so we get a few more details about what the game was to consist of (which we assume were part of the shift in direction for the game)…
+Thanks recently to Tobias Hultman, a Swedish magazine back in June 1992 mentioned Super Barbarian on the 16 bit systems at least.
+So we get a few more details about what the game was to consist of.
+The game was essentially to be split into two parts:

-A tournament game placed in a Colloseum-like arena where the player fight against either 16 computer controlled enemies or up to 8 human players.
+A tournament game placed in a Colosseum-like arena where the player fight against either 16 computer controlled enemies or up to 8 human players.

-A action adventure where the goal is to rescue the the good wizard’s daughter which is held captive in Drax’s tower.
+A action adventure where the goal is to rescue the good wizard’s daughter held captive in Drax’s tower.

-Contributions: Jazzcat, Simon Birrell, Tobias Hultman, Martyn Carroll, Steve Brown
+Contributions: Jazzcat, Simon Birrell, Tobias Hultman, Martyn Carroll, Steve Brown, Ross Sillifant

 Steve Brown speaks to GTW about ‘Barbarian 3’…